MetaMask/metamask-docs/01_Main_Concepts/06_Signing_Data/00_Introduction.md

 The strange part of EIP 712, and this decentralized standards ecosystem, is that the proposal changed several times while retaining the same EIP.
 This means what we initially implemented as `signTypedData` was the earliest proposed version, while other groups implemented later versions under the same method name.

-To avoid compatibility issues between clients, we recommend using the hard-versioned method names `signTypedData_v1` and `signTypedData_v2`.
+To avoid compatibility issues between clients, we recommend using the hard-versioned method names `signTypedData_v1` and `signTypedData_v3`.
+The missing `v2` represents an intermediary design that was implemented by the Cipher browser, so that we have room to implement it if there is ever enough developer demand for it.

 In the future, it may help to have method names include a hash of their exact proposal, since in a decentralized ecosystem, there is no absolute source of truth of wha ta given name should map to.
 Instead, we are forced to invent new patterns of collaboration, where we can drive forward and innovate, while simultaneously avoiding creating a brittle ecosystem by changing our meanings out from under the words.